Onelinerhub/onelinerhub/vim/change-tab-size.md

 - `:` - lets vim know we're going to input commands
 - `set` - change specified option value
 - `tabstop` - size of a tab
-- `4` - set tab to the size of 4 spaces
+- `4` - set tab to the size of 4 whitespaces

 group: tab